ECrew Development Program: Gameplay

-The game teaches the player how to cook and serve various McDonald's menu items and perform other restaurant tasks, and was used to train new restaurant employees.
+eCrew teaches the player how to cook and serve various McDonald's menu items and perform other restaurant tasks, and was used to train new restaurant employees.
 It has several game modes, including simulations of food preparation and customer interaction.
 It also has quizzes, player profiles for employees and managers, and performance statistics.

 History

 It was released in 2010 and was also distributed in tandem with a separate game titled eSMART 2.0 which aimed to train existing employees rather than new ones.
-A special variant of the Nintendo DSi with the McDonalds logo on it was also given to certain Japanese locations along with the game.
+A special variant of the Nintendo DSi with the McDonalds logo on it was also given to certain Japanese locations along with eCrew.

 Development

-The game had a budget of ¥200 million and was planned for use in all 3,700 McDonald's locations across Japan by the end of 2010, to which it was distributed together with a DSi (or DS lite) with an embossed McDonald's logo on the front.
+eCrew had a budget of ¥200 million and was planned for use in all 3,700 McDonald's locations across Japan by the end of 2010, to which it was distributed together with a DSi (or DS lite) with an embossed McDonald's logo on the front.
 It is unknown to what extent it was used and for how long.